José Mojica: Religious life

 Even after retiring from acting, Mojica periodically performed to support laudable charitable causes.
 Following his career he left for Cuzco, Perú, entering the Monastery of San Francisco, Lima and adopted the name of Fray Francisco José de Guadalupe Mojica.
+He was ordained a priest on 13 July 1947 by Peruvian Cardinal Juan Gualberto Guevara.

 In Lima, Fray Mojica founded a school to train priests.
 Nevertheless, the lure of the stage could not be long absent from his life, for Mojica began directing amateur plays and later became a painter to continue his artistic legacy.
-Then, spanning the decades of the 1950s and 1960s, he appeared in a few films in order to collect money for his order, which included a concert tour of Central America to raise funds in 1954.
+Then, spanning the decades of the 1950s and 1960s, he appeared in a few films in order to collect money for his order, which included the inauguration of the first television station in Brazil and South America, Rede Tupi, in 1950, and a concert tour of Central America to raise funds in 1954.

 When Mojica became afflicted with temporary deafness, he was prompted by his superiors to write his autobiography, putting a halt to his singing.
 He finished his memoir, Yo pecador...
 (I, a Sinner) in 1956.
 The book sold more than three million copies in Spanish before its translation into English in 1963.
 A film adaptation of the book with the same title was released in 1959.